Loading...

 How to consume Sprout salad without glucose spikes

-Add a source of lean protein such as grilled chicken, tofu, or chickpeas to your sprout salad.
-This can help slow down the absorption of glucose into your bloodstream.
+Add grilled chicken breast, tofu, or chickpeas to your sprout salad.
+Protein helps slow down the digestion process and can reduce glucose spikes.

 Incorporate Healthy Fats